guyko81/Udacity_p1Navigation/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

-### Report

-By running the file `Navigation.ipynb` one can reproduce my results!
-Both the kernel and the dqn_agent file is based on Udacity nanodegree solutions.

-The agent is defined in `dqn_agent.py` where I defined 2 q-networks - a local and a target - for a normal q-learning.
-The Gamma parameter is 0.99 (1 step future Q value is only considered with 99% weight), the target q-network is updated with Polyak averaging with Tau parameter of 0.001.

-I have chosen to build a Policy network that predicted the maximum value of the Q-network.
-The loss function is cross-entropy.
-This way I was able to:

-1. make a stochastic policy acting as I have a probability for each action
-2. the target q-network of next-step can be calculated as the weighted average of values from target q-network - in this way it is possible to avoid Q value overestimation

-The Q-network and the Policy network shares the same structure.

-First I tried to create a Q-network that has a mu and a sigma parameter so I would be able to force the Policy network for exploration though it was not necessary for the solution.
-I left that code part in the `dqn_agent.py` file.

 ### Results

 I was able to solve the environment in 51 episodes.
 Looking at the chart I think that with different seed it would be possible to solve it below 50 episodes.